shpeki/java-cheatsheet/autumn-2026/Tide.md

 - Practice reviewing a Java (Spring Boot) snippet cold: look for — null safety, exception handling, SOLID violations, missing tests, security issues (SQL injection, secrets in code), performance (N+1 queries, unnecessary loops), readability/naming, missing logging/observability hooks
 - Be ready to explain *why* each comment matters, not just flag it — they're evaluating your reasoning and communication as much as the catch

+### 3.4 Saga Pattern — likely to come up given their event-driven stack

+**What it is:** a way to manage data consistency across multiple microservices/databases without a distributed (two-phase-commit) transaction.
+A business operation is broken into a sequence of local transactions, one per service; each commits locally and publishes an event that triggers the next step.

+**Failure handling:** instead of a rollback, a saga runs **compensating transactions** — steps that undo the effect of previously completed steps, in reverse order.
+Example: placing a payment = (1) reserve funds in the ledger → (2) call the external payment rail → (3) post the final ledger entry.
+If step 2 fails, a compensating transaction releases the funds reserved in step 1.

+**Two implementation styles:**
+- **Choreography** — services react to each other's events, no central coordinator.
+Simple for a few steps, hard to trace as the chain grows.
+- **Orchestration** — a central orchestrator explicitly sequences each participant and drives compensation on failure.
+Easier to reason about/monitor, adds a coordinating component.

+**When to use it:** a transaction spans multiple services/databases, eventual (not strict immediate) consistency is acceptable, and you're already event-driven (Kafka/SNS+SQS — like Tide).

+**When not to use it:** a single service/DB can handle the whole operation (just use a local transaction — simpler); you need strict immediate consistency; the steps aren't cleanly reversible (e.g. money already sent to an external bank rail can't be "un-sent" — compensation there means issuing a new offsetting transaction, not a true rollback, which needs careful design in a payments domain).

 ---

 ## 4. Domain Knowledge — Accounting Basics (relevant since Tide = banking + accounting for SMEs)